PiyushSaini97/RISC-V-PROJECT-ANDESIGHT-sem-7/README.md

 In order to program the peripherals, we looked through the available configuration and header files for the processor.
 We wrote some basic programs with a few modifications that are presented throughout the report albeit with some simulator specific limitations.

+With RISC V being in its early stages of development, the associated IDEs do not provide as many features as their competitive counterparts.
+Due to this the novice developers are unable to unlock the full potential of the architecture.
+Nevertheless, the IDE supports basic functionalities that allows the developers to get a gist of the architecture.
+RISC V has a promising future because of high accessibility, flexibility, and power & area efficiency but has a long way to go before it can compete with the likes of x86, ARM architectures.